juanjesus-ldo/scene_generator/README.md

-# Blender-Powered Synthetic Data & Ground Truth Generation
+# Blender-Driven High-Quality Synthetic Data & Ground Truth Generation

 This repository contains a set of Python scripts for the automatic generation of synthetic scenes in Blender.
 Advanced techniques for camera positioning, lighting, object selection, and image processing are used to create synthetic datasets with automatic annotations.